Dashiell Hammett: Politics and service in World War II

 Hammett devoted much of his life to left-wing activism.
-He was a strong antifascist throughout the 1930s, and in 1937 joined the Communist Party.
+He was a staunch antifascist throughout the 1930s, and in 1937 joined the Communist Party.
 On May 1, 1935, Hammett joined the League of American Writers (1935–1943), whose members included Lillian Hellman, Alexander Trachtenberg of International Publishers, Frank Folsom, Louis Untermeyer, I. F. Stone, Myra Page, Millen Brand, Clifford Odets, and Arthur Miller.
 (Members were largely either Communist Party members or fellow travelers.)
 He suspended his anti-fascist activities when, as a member (and in 1941 president) of the League of American Writers, he served on its Keep America Out of War Committee in January 1940 during the period of the Molotov–Ribbentrop Pact.

 Especially in Red Harvest, literary scholars have seen a Marxist critique of the social system.
 One Hammett biographer, Richard Layman, calls such interpretations "imaginative", but he nonetheless objects to them, since, among other reasons, no "masses of politically dispossessed people" are in this novel.
 Herbert Ruhm found that contemporary left-wing media already viewed Hammett's writing with skepticism, "perhaps because his work suggests no solution: no mass-action... no individual salvation... no Emersonian reconciliation and transcendence".
 In a letter of November 25, 1937, to his daughter Mary, Hammett referred to himself and others as "we reds".
 He confirmed, "in a democracy all men are supposed to have an equal say in their government", but added that "their equality need not go beyond that."
 He also found, "under socialism there is not necessarily... any leveling of incomes."

 Hellman wrote that Hammett was "most certainly" a Marxist, though a "very critical Marxist" who was "often contemptuous of the Soviet Union" and "bitingly sharp about the American Communist Party", to which he was nevertheless loyal.